FALCON: False-Negative Aware Learning of Contrastive Negatives in Vision-Language Alignment: Conclusion

 \section{Conclusion}

 In this paper, we addressed a fundamental challenge in VLP: balancing the trade-off between informative hard negatives and misleading false negatives.
-We propose FALCON, a learning-based mini-batch construction strategy that dynamically schedules negative sampling to optimize this trade-off.
-Unlike prior heuristic approaches, FALCON explicitly learns to dynamically determine the appropriate hardness level of negatives for each anchor during mini-batch construction, improving representation quality without incurring substantial computational cost.
-Experimental results demonstrate that FALCON significantly outperforms heuristic negative mining strategies when integrated into both ALBEF and BLIP-based models, validating its effectiveness and generalizability across frameworks.
+FALCON is a learning-based mini-batch construction strategy that dynamically schedules negative sampling to optimize this trade-off.
+Experimental results demonstrate that FALCON significantly outperforms heuristic negative mining strategies across various experimental settings.
+A discussion of limitations and future directions is provided in Appendix~\ref{appd:limitations}.

-\paragraph{Limitations and future work} As discussed in Section~\ref{exp:comparison_to_heruistics}, the performance improvement of FALCON is less pronounced when applied to noisy image-text pairs.
-This limitation likely stems from the high level of noise and semantic misalignment in the original captions, which complicates the estimation of the trade-off between hard and false negatives and increases the overall complexity of the learning process.
-Developing strategies to mitigate the impact of such noisy captions (e.g., BLIP caption refining) remains an important direction for future research.